Shuttle-SE/Shuttle-SE.github.io/README.md

 # Support

 Having trouble with Shuttle?
 Please join our Discord community and tag one of our Payload Commanders in the corresponding Support channel so we can help you sort it out.

-You can join using this link: [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)
+Join using this link [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)

 # Official Partners